95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 12. HOPKINS County, TX

-On November 10, 2025, the Dickens County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Dickens County, Texas.
+On November 10, 2025, the Dickens County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Dickens County, Texas.

-The vote of the Dickens County Commissioners' Court, which covered all of the unincorporated parts of Dickens County was 4-1 in support of the measure.
+The vote of the Dickens County Commissioners' Court, which covered all of the unincorporated area of Dickens County was 4-1 in support of the measure.

 County Population: 1,725